Local Apple Cider

 Inspired by the Māori name for New Zealand’s highest mountain, Aoraki Mt.
 Cook, this lager is brewed with New Zealand hops emitting tropical flavors and aromas.
 Crisp, clean, mild hop bitterness.
-Available on draft and in cans to-go!
+On draft and in cans!

 Translating to ‘old beer’ and brewed as a rebellious act against lagers, German Alt Ambers, more commonly known in Germany as Altbiers, originated in Dusseldorf, Germany around 1838.
 Olde Towne reflects the brewing techniques of yesteryear as a top-ferment creating a malty sweetness with a light hop aroma and medium bitterness.